EECS150/fpga_labs_fa22/lab5/spec/spec.md

 **Pay attention to the warnings** generated by Vivado in `build/synth/synth.log`.
 It's possible to write your Verilog in such a way that it passes behavioural simulation but doesn't work in implementation.
 Warnings about `multi driven nets`, for example, can lead to certain logic pathways being optimized out.
+Latch synthesis is another notable cause of mismatch between simulation and FPGA behavior.

 ### PMOD USB-UART
 The PYNQ-Z1 does not have an RS-232 serial interface connected to the FPGA fabric.